AndoryuRenoa/MochiJumpLevelEditor/README.md

 	public @ResponseBody void RecieverTest(@RequestBody UserInput i)

 Decide whether or not MochiJump app will use this app as a controller for importing levels or if it will talk to MySQL server directly

+Looking at cloud hosting this project in the future, a NoSQL Database connection may be required to keep cost down.

 Note to Future Me: